em-cultuur/row-to-object/readme.md

 ### literal values
 To add a literal value to the final object, the value has to be preceded with an =.
 Example: city: "=Amsterdam"

 ### field value
 There are two way to retrieve data from the row: direct (fullName: "name") or using a structure (fullName: _value: "name").
 With the later structure the field can made required by adding the _required flag.

+The fields can be addressed in different ways:
+- by the name given in the first column (type == fieldName)
+- by the number (index) of the column (type == index)
+- by the spreadsheet column name (A, AD) (type == letters)

+When creating an object the format should be specified (default: index).
+The first row will be automatically skipped if the type is fieldName

 ### object
 A nested object can be created from the row.
 An example:
 ```js